-Ainsley Butler is a huge fan of social enterprises, organizations and businesses that seek to benefit society in Canada and abroad.
-Ainsley is an advocate for responsible business practices, including local content and responsible sourcing.
-As an international development practitioner, she is focused on economic development, women’s economic empowerment and international trade promotion.
+Ainsley is a huge fan of social enterprises, organizations and businesses that seek to benefit society in Canada and abroad.

-She is active in her community as a board member of the Organization for Women in International Trade (OWIT-Ottawa) and Artistri Sud, a social enterprise that empowers women entrepreneurs to grow vibrant and sustainable micro-enterprises.
-Ainsley is a graduate of the Institut d’Etudes Politiques de Paris, was a visiting graduate fellow at New York University and holds an Honours Bachelor’s degree from Carleton University.
+Ainsley is an Executive Committee Member and Co-Chair of the Standards Committee for the Responsible Jewellery Council and Board Member for the Organization of Women in International Trade (OWIT-Ottawa).
+She is a graduate of the Institut d’Etudes Politiques de Paris, was a visiting graduate fellow at New York University and holds an Honours Bachelor’s degree from Carleton University.